Apply to be an Academic Tutor for 2019-2020 and 2020-2021!

 A Typical Session

-Study hall occurs Monday-Thursday from 7:00 pm to 8:30 pm.
-The students take a break at 8:30, and those who are finished with homework can be on their way.
-Students needing more study time are expected to be at the table to finish their homework.
+Study hall occurs Monday-Thursday from 7 p.m. to 8:30 p.m.
 The tutors are responsible for maintaining a quiet and productive study hall.
 The tutors will supervise the students while working, as well as interact with them and mentor them.
 The students are to do their own work, but the tutor’s responsibility will be to look over completed work, help the students through difficult lessons, and answer questions that may arise.

 What Do You Need to Be a Tutor?